Counseling Austin & Westlake Hills

 Professional Counseling Austin

-When you’re tired of feeling stuck, frustrated and stressed out, you want the best counseling in Austin to help you feel better, prevent painful situations in the future, and get on with your life.
+When you’re tired of feeling stuck, frustrated and stressed out, you’ll want the best mindfulness based counseling in Austin to help you feel better, prevent painful situations in the future, and get on with your life.
 Many people experience relief within 6-8 therapy sessions, though some wish to continue counseling as a regular check-in, or to work on deeper issues.

 Mindfulness based Cognitive-Behavioral therapy teaches you how to recognize and self-correct negative thoughts.
 When you see your thought-habits changing, you’ll notice your life improving as well.
 It’s as Dr. Wayne Dyer says, “Change your thoughts, change your life.”
 By finding this website, you’ve already begun your positive change.
 Please get in touch to begin your change.

 Get started with counseling

 Starting therapy can be a bit unsettling, and many people worry about being labeled and lectured.
 That’s not how I work.
-For me, therapy is about having a conversation and learning that you are capable of making changes that reduce stress, increase confidence, and improve your overall lifestyle.
+For me, mindfulness based therapy is about having a conversation and learning that you are capable of making changes that reduce stress, increase confidence, and improve your overall lifestyle.
 You’re free to just be yourself.
 Request an appointment.

 Mindfulness based couples counseling helps you and your partner examine your assumptions, improve communication, and learn how to recognize and respond to warning signs that you need to slow down and understand each other better.